Oxford Street: Retail and transport development

 It is notable that all the aforementioned department stores were or are on the north side of the street.
 Whether this was down to a preference for south-facing shop fronts, or there being better access routes to the north for deliveries and services, or something akin to coincidence remains an open question.
 Some large stores were opened on the south side of the street in the 20th century: Woolworths opened its first West End store at No. 311 in 1925, followed by a handful of others in the 1930s (for example Littlewoods, which opened its first Central London store at Nos.
-207-213 in 1937, later expanding into Nos.
-197-205; it was rebuilt in the early 1960s but closed in the early 2000s).
+207–213 in 1937, later expanding into Nos.
+197–205; it was rebuilt in the early 1960s but closed in the early 2000s).

-By the 1930s the street was almost entirely retail, a state that still obtains today.
+By the 1930s the street was almost entirely retail, a state that still exists today.
 However, unlike nearby streets such as Bond Street and Park Lane, there remained a seedy element including street traders and prostitutes.
-Gradually, as the century progressed, the independent retailers began to be replaced by chain stores.
+Gradually, as the century progressed, independent retailers began to be replaced by chain stores.

 During the Second World War, Oxford Street was bombed several times.
 Overnight and in the early hours of 17 to 18 September 1940, 268 Heinkel He 111 and Dornier Do 17 bombers targeted the West End, particularly Oxford Street.
-Many buildings were damaged, either from direct hits or subsequent fires, including four department stores: John Lewis, Selfridges, Bourne & Hollingsworth and Peter Robinson.
-George Orwell wrote in his diary for 24 September that Oxford Street was "completely empty of traffic, and only a few pedestrians", and saw "innumerable fragments of broken glass".
+Many buildings were damaged, either from direct hits or subsequent fires, including four department stores: John Lewis, Selfridges, Bourne & Hollingsworth, and Peter Robinson.
+George Orwell wrote in his diary on 24 September that Oxford Street was "completely empty of traffic, and only a few pedestrians", and saw "innumerable fragments of broken glass".
 John Lewis caught fire again on 25 September and was reduced to a shell.
 It remained a bomb site for the remainder of the war and beyond, finally being demolished and rebuilt between 1958 and 1960.
 Peter Robinson partially reopened on 22 September, though the main storefront remained boarded up.
 The basement was converted into studios for the BBC Eastern Service.
 Orwell made several broadcasts here from 1941 to 1943.

 Selfridges was bombed again on 17 April 1941, suffering further damage, including the destruction of the Palm Court Restaurant.
-The basement was converted to a communications base, with a dedicated line run along Oxford Street to Whitehall allowing British Prime Minister Winston Churchill to make secure and direct telephone calls to the US President Franklin D. Roosevelt.
+The basement was converted to a communications base, with a dedicated line running along Oxford Street to Whitehall.
+The line allowed British Prime Minister Winston Churchill to make secure and direct telephone calls to US President Franklin D. Roosevelt.
 The store was damaged again on 6 December 1944 after a V2 rocket exploded on nearby Duke Street, causing its Christmas tree displays to collapse into the street outside.
 Damage was repaired, and the shop reopened the following day.